General advice for remote working

 Department of Finance’s Digital Shared Services have established security processes and will continue to monitor closely the security of our environment.
 NCSC has highlighted that cyber criminals are preying on fears of the coronovirus and sending 'phishing' emails that try and trick users into accessing illegitimate links.

 Digital Shared Services are urgently investigating other collaboration tools and technologies to deliver improved on-line working capability and communications in support our staff working remotely.
-We will keep you regularly updated as we progress these urgent initiatives and service improvements which we hope to deploy over the coming weeks.

 Information Management advice